Explo1ts/Username-Search/README.md

   - Snapchat
   - Facebook
   - Steam Community
-  - Twitter (formerly known as x.com)
+  - Twitter also known as X